 Click (or tap) the Single Mode button .

-View recaptured images - (For an X-ray image or series only) If the image being displayed has been recaptured, View Recaptured is available (as a button or an option on the More button menu is available.
+View recaptured images - (For an X-ray image or series only) If the image being displayed has been recaptured, View Recaptured is available (as a button or an option on the More menu).

 Either click (or tap) the View Recaptured button, or select the View Recaptured option on the More menu.

 The View Recaptured Images dialog box appears.
 The current image appears on the left; other versions, on the right.